philips-software/terraform-provider-hsdp/docs/resources/cdr_subscription.md

 * `fhir_store` - (Required) The CDR FHIR store endpoint to use

-~> It is highly recommended refer to the `fhir_store` attribute of the CDR Organization.
+~> It is highly recommended to refer to the `fhir_store` attribute of the CDR Organization.
    This creates an explicit dependency between the subscription and the FHIR organization, ensuring proper lifecycle handling by Terraform